mccurdyc/www/content/books/zen-and-the-art-of-motorcycle-maintenance.md

 When you are dealing with value rigidity, slow down, step back and just observe the machine.

-"Ego gumption" is another trap that the narrator introduces that he says isn't entirely separate from value rigidity because in order to retain one's ego, one often believes that they must stand by their values indefinitely.
-Ego gumption is when you have a high evaluation of yourself and your ability to recognize new facts is weakened.
-"Your ego isolates you from Quality reality".
+"Ego gumption" is when you have a high evaluation of yourself and your ability to recognize new facts is weakened.
+This is another trap that he says isn't entirely separate from value rigidity because in order to retain one's ego, one often believes that they must stand by their values indefinitely.
+In other words, "[one's] ego isolates [them] from Quality reality".
+He suggests that if modesty isn't easy for you, keep faking modesty until the facts continuously prove that you were wrong.

 > These false [personality] images are deflated so rapidly and completely you're bound to be very discouraged very soon if you've derived your gumption from ego rather than Quality.

-He suggests that if modesty isn't easy for you, keep faking modesty until the facts continuously prove that you were wrong.

-A couple more internal gumption traps are mentioned in the "anxiety" and "boredom" traps.
-With the anxiety trap, one is too afraid to fail and ruin their ego, that they never take risks.
-The boredom trap is as the name suggests, one's mind becomes bored or burned out of the problem on and can't think of new paths to pursue.